schw4rzlicht/twitch2ma/README.md

 ## Configuration

 Before you can run `twitch2ma` you need a config file in JSON or YAML format.
-A sample files are located in the root directory ([JSON](config.json.sample) / [YAML](config.yml.sample)) of the repository and ships with the npm package.
+Sample files are located in the root directory ([JSON](config.json.sample) / [YAML](config.yml.sample)) of the repository and ships with the npm package.